Master of Science in Aerospace Engineering (MSAE)

-The quantitative requirement for the degree is 30 credit hours (normally 10 courses) completed with a grade-point average of 2.70 or better.
+The quantitative requirement for the degree is 30 credit units (normally 10 courses) completed with a grade-point average of 2.70 or better.

 Course programs must be focused in the area of aerospace engineering.
 They must conform to the following distribution:

 |Applied Mathematics||6 credits|

 Elective courses may be used to accumulate additional credits in other areas of engineering or in mathematics.
 A maximum of 3 credits of Independent Study (MEMS 500) may be included as an elective course.
 A maximum of 6 units of 400-level courses are allowed for the MSME or MSAE degree, and these must be from courses not required for a MEMS undergraduate degree), with the exception of MEMS 4301, may also be included.
 Non-engineering courses (e.g., T-courses, finance or entrepreneurship courses) cannot be counted as engineering electives.
 A minimum of 15 units must be in MEMS.

 Full-time MS students are required to take MEMS 501 Graduate Seminar, which is a zero-unit, pass/fail course.

 Degree candidates will plan their course programs with the help of a departmental adviser.